pumpkineater777/Tinkoff-hackathon/README.md

 So we used analytical methods to calculate the approximated end date of partner's cashback promotion.

+This solution managed to place us on the podium.

 ## Get started

 To run this project execute the Dockerfile or app.py.